 I'm guessing that you are realizing we will NOT be attaching this frame to the mirror in any way.
 Instead, Jason and I thought it would be so much easier just to hang this like a regular frame.

->

-> After allowing the wood glue to dry over night, the D-Ring hangers were attached to the top of the frame (on the back side) in each corner.
+After allowing the wood glue to dry overnight, the D-Ring hangers were attached to the top of the frame (on the back of the frame) in each corner.

->

-> TIP: After determining where the hanger will go, I find that it is easier to hammer the tip of a nail into the board.
+TIP: After determining where the hanger will go, I find that it is easier to hammer the tip of a nail into the board.
 This makes the screw go in a lot easier.

 6. Use Drywall Anchors to Secure the Screws into the Wall Where You Will Hang Frame

 Dry wall anchors are the best, you guys.
 I use them all. of. the. time.